fredyrincon/fredyrincon.github.io/_posts/2016-08-31-android_guides.md

 - Android
 - Guides
 ---
-Doing some research about android standars and guidelines I came accross these github repo with a really valuable links:
+Doing some research about android standars and guidelines I came across these github repo with a really valuable links:

 Called: CodePath Android Cliffnotes